 The School of Politics and International Relations has a long tradition of high-quality research among its staff and students.
 Our vibrant research culture attracts students from all over the world who conduct research at the forefront of our discipline.

 Students are encouraged to participate in the annual postgraduate research conference, during which various staff members discuss the work of research students, and outside speakers offer plenary lectures.
-Research students will also be able to benefit from the skills training offered by the University’s Graduate School.
+Research students will also be able to benefit from the skills training offered by the University’s Graduate and Researcher College.